StarpTech/graphql-registry/docs/api.md

 # Composition stability

 Whenever a schema is pushed or fetched, Graph-Registry ensures that the schema is valid.
-You can't fetch or push an invalid schema.
+You can't fetch or produce an invalid registry state.

 # Terminology